ksylvest/jquery-gridly/README.md

 When using the drag and drop sorting callbacks can be passed in when initializing:

     var reordering = function($elements) {
-      // Called before the drag and drop starts with the elements in there starting position.
+      // Called before the drag and drop starts with the elements in their starting position.
     };

     var reordered = function($elements) {
-      // Called after the drag and drop ends with the elements in there ending position.
+      // Called after the drag and drop ends with the elements in their ending position.
     };

     @$('.wall .bricks').gridly({